 Planned academic counseling, social services, psychological, health and attendance support was provided to at-risk students (Action 2.1).
 Students participated in a balanced 21st century educational program and applied their global perspectives and social justice advocacy through Service and Project based learning such as the Elementary Service-Learning field trips, Middle School 8th Grade 4 Pillar Projects, College/University extension courses and internships at the High School (Action 2.2).
-A student centered culture continues to be developed at all levels by honoring student excellence via school and community award events.
-Due to COVID-19 protocols community building events were limited but expanded as the year progressed (Action 2.3).
+A student centered culture continues to be developed at all levels by honoring student excellence via school and community award events (Action 2.3).
 All schools utilized parent/community outreach communication systems to continually inform, support, and guide parents (Action 2.4).
 Needs assessments, surveys and community forums continued to be utilized to gather stakeholder input, suggestions, feedback throughout the year to inform the updating of the LCAP (Action 2.5).
-Due to COVID-19 protocols Provide community career exploration opportunities were limited but expanded as the year progressed (Action 2.6).
+Provide community career exploration opportunities were expanded as the year progressed (Action 2.6).
 All schools provided professional development opportunities to all staff to promote positive school climates (Action 2.7)

-The Chula Vista Learning Community Charter School experienced a slight decrease in parent participation on the Parent Needs Assessment/LCAP survey, a slight increase in student suspensions due to the return to in-person learning and continues to implement COVID-19 protocols and uses independent study contracts for students during quarantine periods.
-A final calculation of attendance and chronic absenteeism rates are pending but the independent study contracts will have a positive impact on both rates.
+The Chula Vista Learning Community Charter School experienced an 0.83% increase in student attendance, a slight decrease in parent participation on the Parent Needs Assessment/LCAP survey, a decrease in student suspensions and continues to implement COVID-19 protocols and uses independent study contracts for students during quarantine periods.
+A final calculation of chronic absenteeism rates are pending but the independent study contracts will have a positive impact on both rates.